Restaurants in Atlanta

-At Sotto Sotto ('hush hush' in Italian), the noise is incredible; this is the place of the moment and an energetic crowd all seem happy to shout at one another over their seafood risotto.
-The wood-roasted fish is Sotto Sotto's specialty, and the rich chocolate soup, with dark Belgian chocolate, hazelnut whipped cream and sugar croutons is delectable.
+At Sotto Sotto ('hush hush' in Italian), the noise is incredible; with happy patrons delighting over their seafood risotto.
+The wood-roasted fish is Sotto Sotto's specialty.
+But the rich chocolate soup with dark Belgian chocolate, hazelnut whipped cream and sugar croutons is a close second.
 The bartender makes an excellent martini and the all-Italian wine list is extensive.
 Sotto Sotto is open all week from 5.30pm till late.

 Telephone: (404) 523 6678

-Murphy's was a wine-and-cheese shop and evolved into a restaurant and bakery with a cozy atmosphere; one of the most popular venues in Atlanta for brunch.
-The bakery/wine shop has display cases overflowing with pastries, crusty fresh-baked breads and luscious desserts.
-For dinner, Murphy's offers a variety of entrees, including sautéed rainbow trout with sweet-potato hash; there's also a good selection of pastas, salads, waffles and pancakes.
+Murphy's was a wine-and-cheese shop that evolved into a cozy restaurant and bakery; one of the most popular venues in Atlanta for brunch.
+The bakery and wine shop has display cases overflowing with pastries, crusty fresh-baked breads, and luscious desserts.
+For dinner, Murphy's offers a variety of entrees, including sautéed rainbow trout with sweet-potato hash with a large selection of pastas, salads, waffles, and pancakes.
 Murphy's is open all week till late.

 Telephone: (404) 872 0904

-Hidden on a secluded industrial street, in a renovated warehouse, the Floataway Café opened in 1998.
+Hidden on a secluded industrial neighbourhood in a renovated warehouse, the Floataway Café is a foodie's paradise.
 The menu changes daily, with fresh and local organic produce and unusual ingredients being the order of the day.
-Enjoy succulent wood-grilled or roasted meats and seafood or homemade pastas; grilled steak with pommes frites and red-wine shallot butter is a house speciality.
-The wine list is quite international and complements the food beautifully.
+Enjoy succulent wood-grilled meats and seafood, or homemade pastas, or order the house speciality, grilled steak with pommes frites and red-wine shallot butter.
+The wine list is international and complements the food beautifully.
 Floataway Café is open Tuesday to Saturday, from 5.30pm to 10pm.